bopopescu/PipelineShuffle/note/modify.md

 ## MapOutputTracker
 ### getMapSizesByExecutorId:
 It's called by `BlockStoreShuffleReader`.
-It than calls `convertMapStatuses` to get the `BlockManagerId` and the corresponding `BlockId`
+It then calls `convertMapStatuses` to get the `BlockManagerId` and the corresponding `BlockId`
 ### covertMapStatuses:
 If we get a `null` status which means the map is unfinished, we return a empty Seq